 Lark in the Park

-Lark in the Park is one of Nottinghamshire's biggest outdoor events for families.
-It is a mammoth fun-filled day which features a whole host of child friendly attractions such as arts and craft workshops, have-a-go sports activities plus shows, walkabout entertainers and stage shows.
+Lark in the Park is one of the East Midland's biggest free outdoor play days.
+It is a mammoth fun-filled day which features a whole host of child-friendly attractions such as arts and craft workshops, have-a-go sports activities plus free classes, walkabout entertainers and stage shows.

 Lark in the Park is promoted as part of Playday, the national day for play traditionally held on the first Wednesday in August.
 As well as an annual celebration of child’s right to play, Playday is a campaign that highlights the importance of play in children and young people’s lives.
 Playday is coordinated by PlayBoard Northern Ireland, Play England, Play Scotland and Play Wales.
 On Playday thousands of children and young people across the UK got out and played at hundreds of locally organised events/celebrations – from small-scales neighbourhood get-togethers to large-scale public events.